 Bernhard Helmes for hosting my pages from the beginning until 2012-10-01.

 Harold Aptroot for pointing out errors and for giving hints.

-Hans-Heinrich Hohl for spending numerous afternoons and guiding our small group through our first experiences with computers on a Wang 2200 B (an ancient predecessor of a PC) in BASIC around 1973/1974 at my school Otto-Hahn-Gymnasium in Bensberg and Interatom and our parents for sponsoring this computer which did cost a fortune at that time.
+Hans-Heinrich Hohl for spending numerous afternoons for years and guiding our small group through our first experiences with computers on a Wang 2200 B (an ancient predecessor of a PC, 1973) in BASIC since 1973/1974 at my school Otto-Hahn-Gymnasium in Bensberg and Interatom and our parents for sponsoring this computer which did cost a fortune at that time.